New here? Start with the complete side hustle guide →

 Pinterest Content Ideas: What to Pin When You Don’t Know What to Pin

 “What do I actually pin?” is one of the most common questions beginners ask — and it’s a fair one.
-You know you’re supposed to be pinning consistently, but staring at a blank scheduling queue trying to figure out what goes in it is genuinely frustrating.
+You know you’re supposed to be pinning consistently, but staring at a blank scheduling queue trying to work out what goes in it is just plain frustrating.

 The good news is that if you have a blog, you already have more Pinterest content than you think.
-The issue isn’t a shortage of content — it’s knowing how to extract the most from what you have and supplement it with the right types of content at the right times.
+The problem isn’t a shortage of content — it’s knowing how to get the most out of what you have and top it up with the right kinds of content at the right times.

 Recommended reading: How to Schedule Pinterest Pins in 2026